MananPatel95/GoalGetter/_pages/resources.md

 - Choose from different widget sizes
 - Customize colors and styles
 - Set up multiple widgets for different goals
-- Use complications on Apple Watch for quick access

 ## Contact & Support